 An applicant must have a medical need for Medicaid long-term care.
 For Nursing Home Medicaid and Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
 Certain benefits may have additional eligibility requirements specific to the particular benefit.
 For example, in order for a Waiver to pay for home modifications, the inability to safely live at home without modifying the home might be necessary.
 For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits

-2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
-Read more or connect with a Medicaid planner.
+3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of long-term care.
+For these individuals, Medicaid planning exists.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Medicaid Planner.